zorp-corp/sword/DEVELOPERS.md

 arg_c[0] = "/path/to/ares/repo/rust/ares/target/debug/ares";
 ```

 Then, it is necessary to follow the [Vere build instrcutions](https://github.com/urbit/vere/blob/develop/INSTALL.md).
+(You should exit the `nix develop` shell first for such a build.)
 Afterwards, it's possible to launch Vere with Ares as the serf using the usual commands:

 ```bash
 bazel-bin/pkg/vere/urbit -F zod